dduriba/dduriba.github.io/_posts/Cyberpunk-2077/2024-12-23-cyberpunk-2077-tarot-cards.md

 <span class="cyberpunk-lightgreen">Located below V's Penthouse, which is featured in Path of Glory during The Sun ending.</span>
 <br><br>
 <span class="cyberpunk-cyan">
 The Sun symbolizes success.
 It is a card of freedom, renewal and a bright future that lies ahead.
 The Sun also represents truth, for its light will always pull back the curtain of shadow that hides the world's secrets.
-It is[sic] also represents greatness and splendor.
+It is also represents greatness and splendor.
 </span>
 </div>